alexandergall/bf-sde-nixpkgs/README.md

 One of the goals of this work was to make the [shell](#sdeShell) easy enough to use without requiring any understanding of Nix at all.

-To use the system for packaging your own P4 programs cleary requires a fairly good understanding of the package manager.
+To use the system for packaging your own P4 programs clearly requires a fairly good understanding of the package manager.
 Explaining how Nix works in detail is out of scope of this documentation.
 Nevertheless, the text attempts to explain certain key concepts and provides links to more in-depth documentation on Nix to help the novice user.

-This documentation does not exaplain how to create a complete service based on a P4 program ready for deployment by an end user, since this would involve program-specific items and mechanisms outside the scope of the Nix packages themselves, i.e.  the packages will only make up
+This documentation does not explain how to create a complete service based on a P4 program ready for deployment by an end user, since this would involve program-specific items and mechanisms outside the scope of the Nix packages themselves, i.e.  the packages will only make up